 Wyre Light is unique in its own right because it was the first screw pile lighthouse to be built and lit in Britain.
 It originally sat on seven screw piles, each driven into the seabed.

-In fact it was the first completed screw pile structure in the world and as such has huge historical significance.
+In fact it was the first completed screw pile structure in the world.
+As such it has a huge historical significance.

-The beacon was replaced with an automatic one after the fire in 1948 and in 1979 was replaced by a lit buoy.
+The beacon was replaced with an automatic one after the fire in 1948.
+In 1979 was replaced by a lit buoy.

-A fire in 1948 destroyed the building and over the years much of the structure has been damaged by rough seas and lost, leaving behind derelict remains.
+A fire in 1948 destroyed the building.
+Over the years much of the structure has been damaged by rough seas and lost, leaving behind derelict remains.

 The Wyre Light was 175 years old in 2015.